Application Rationalization: Anyone can save money with

 Determine the cost and value of every single application.
 Work with a benchmark: what may an application cost in our industry or types of organization?

-A common to establish the business value of an application is to link it to business goals.
+A common way to establish an application's business value is to link it to business goals.
 So now you have to create a list with business goals to be able to do that.
 And for that, we need the owner of the company and the owners (management?) of the applications.

-A best practice for establishing the costs of application is to look closely at all the annual costs for maintenance, services, and licenses.
+A best practice for establishing the application costs is to look closely at all the annual maintenance, services, and license costs.
 Read more about that in the topic Total Cost of Ownership: on Wikipedia.

 #10 - Make Application Rationalization into a continuous process and work from top to bottom

 Create awareness of cost vs business value of applications.
-Do involve everyone in the why, when, and what of applications, listen very carefully to everyone, but do NOT involve everyone in the decision-making process.
+Do involve everyone in the why, when, and what of applications; listen very carefully to everyone, but do NOT involve everyone in decision-making.
 Work topdown.
 Never middle-out or bottom-up!

-And if it is good for the organization, make a case out of enterprise-wide standardizing on certain platforms.
+If it is good for the organization, make a case for enterprise-wide standardizing on certain platforms.
 Because if done correctly, it can be done.

-Also measure the effect Application Rationalization has had on certain applications.
+Also measure the effect of Application Rationalization on certain applications.
 If it has had no effect, it may not have been done!
 Users may still be using the functionality or technology in some way or the other.

 More information?